binbashar/le-genai-agents-bedrock-workshop/packages/cdk_infra/README.md

 1. **Amazon S3 Buckets:**
    - AccessLogsBucket: An S3 bucket used for storing access logs of other buckets.
 It has a lifecycle policy to transition objects to Glacier after 90 days and expire them after 365 days.
-   - DocumentInputBucket: An S3 bucket for storing input documents for processing.
-   - DocumentOutputBucket: An S3 bucket for storing processed documents.
 2. **AWS Lambda Layers for Python:**
    - Boto3Layer: A Lambda layer containing the latest version of the Boto3 library.
    - LambdaPowertoolsLayer: A Lambda layer containing version 2.43.1 of the AWS Lambda Powertools library, compatible with both x86_64 and ARM_64 architectures.